akansh30/odiagenai-hackathon/README.md

-# Odia Literature Summarizer with Voice (GenAI Hackathon)
+# Odia Literature Summarizer with Voice

 A Streamlit-based web app that summarizes Odia literature from uploaded PDFs and reads it out loud using Odia Text-to-Speech (TTS).